|

 manufacturing and end of life (scrapping, recycling etc.) contribute

 substantially to CO2 emissions as well as many toxic emissions.
+Carbon

 dioxide and various other emissions were calculated using the data of the